usnistgov/OOF2/README.md

 It's diagnostically useful to include all the output from setup.py.

-OOF2 has been built and tested on Linux (Debian and Ubuntu) and Macintosh OS X.
+OOF2 has been built and tested on Linux (Debian and Ubuntu) and macOS 11 (Big Sur).

 ## Prerequisites

-A computer running a variant of the Unix operating system, including Linux and Macintosh OS X. OOF2 currently does *not* run on Microsoft Windows.
+A computer running a variant of the Unix operating system, including Linux and Macintosh.
+OOF2 currently does *not* run on Microsoft Windows.

 The following external programs and libraries must be present